 Session 1- Current Practice in Ireland -Options Available

-- Dr Michael Browne - "Responding to the Challenges and Opportunities of an Ageing Population: How long-term care and support is currently provided in Ireland"
+Dr Browne's delivery of his paper on "Responding to the Challenges and Opportunities of an Ageing Population: How long-term care and support is currently provided in Ireland" was accompanied by a slideshow presentation.
+Dr Browne's presentation to the Assembly can be watched back here.

 Session 2- Current Practice in Ireland- How to access the system